cawa-93/kozack.me/docs/en/index.md

 banner:
   title: ❤️ Thank You for Supporting Ukraine!
-  content: As Russia wages a genocidal war against my country, I'm grateful to everyone who continues to stand with Ukraine in our fight for freedom.
+  content: As russia wages a genocidal war against my country, I'm grateful to everyone who continues to stand with Ukraine in our fight for freedom.
   link:
     content: See how you can help
     url: https://stand-with-ukraine.pp.ua/